 Portrait or Landscape

-This seems simple but I am always amazed how when I ask for images for a site how many portrait photos are provided for a site that only accepts landscape layout photos.
-In turn, I spend a lot of time in photoshop trying to make a simple photo usable when if the camera were turned 90 degrees the same photo would be perfect.
+This seems simple, but I am always amazed how, when I ask for images for a site, many portrait photos are provided for a site that only accepts landscape layout photos.
+In turn, I spend a lot of time in Photoshop trying to make a simple photo usable when if the camera were turned 90 degrees, the same photo would be perfect.

 As the illustration above shows the difference in how the phone should be held, most websites require a picture taken in landscape orientation.
 This is to say wider than tall.
-Facebook posts and Instagram posts are typically square so should be taken in portrait orientation.
+Facebook posts and Instagram posts are typically square, so they should be taken in portrait orientation.
 Facebook cover photos for events or feed pages should be landscape.
-To make it simple, just ask is it square (portrait) or wider than tall (landscape).
+To make it simple, ask if it is square (portrait) or wider than tall (landscape).

 Understand Composition – Give it some space!

-Another web design nightmare is when you receive photos without good composition.
-The old ‘rule of thirds‘ was not adhered too and the photo is beautiful but the subject is so close up that there is no way to adjust the size of the photo without cropping/cutting off part of the photo to get the correct size.
+Another ‘images in website design’ nightmare is when you receive photos without good composition.
+The old ‘rule of thirds‘ was not adhered to, and the photo is beautiful, but the subject is so close up that there is no way to adjust the size of the photo without cropping/cutting off part of the photo to get the correct size.
 Inherently causing a change in the intent of what the photo represented.

-The rule of thirds is a rule of thumb in photography that the picture should be divided into 9 equal parts and your subject should fall into the center (for a centered photo) giving space or background around the subject which provides more interest to the subject.
+The rule of thirds is a rule of thumb in photography: the picture should be divided into nine equal parts, and your subject should fall into the center (for a centered photo), giving space or background around the subject, which provides more interest to the subject.

-To be honest all I care about is how do I get the picture to fit into the layout of the website so if I need to crop or slice off part of the top and bottom to make this picture’s aspect ratio correct to display correctly, I don’t want to slice off the subject to do so.
+To be honest, all I care about is how I get the picture to fit into the layout of the website, so if I need to crop or slice off part of the top and bottom to make this picture’s aspect ratio correct to display correctly, I don’t want to slice off the subject to do so.

 Aspect Ratio – wide by tall

 I always struggle trying to explain this one, but it’s the single most important thing about your images and getting them to fit into the block of space you want to put them in.
-In WordPress as an example, a lot of background images must be 1600×800.
+In WordPress, as an example, a lot of background images must be 1600×800.
 This simply is an aspect ratio of 2:1.
-A featured image is likely 800×400 again 2:1 ratio.
+A featured image is likely 800×400, again, a 2:1 ratio.
 What this means is if my aspect ratio for the background image and the featured image are the same, I can upload the large 1600×800 pixel image and reuse it as the featured image.
-WordPress can alter accordingly on the fly.
+WordPress can be altered accordingly on the fly.
 A lot less work for me.

 I typically try to adjust my images in WordPress to use the same aspect ratio or get it as close as possible.
-This then gives you a catalog of images that you can use anywhere in your site instead of worrying about size for a placement.
+This then gives you a catalog of images that you can use anywhere on your site instead of worrying about size for placement.
 Simple is better.

-If you don’t use the same aspect ratio, use smarter composition so if the system only displays half the height of your photo, it’s no big deal you had plenty of space to play with.
+If you don’t use the same aspect ratio, use smarter composition so if the system only displays half the height of your photo, it’s no big deal; you have plenty of space to play with.

-There are two things in image size that matter on the web and that you must understand.
-First is DPI.
-DPI is dots per inch and when you use a high-end camera it produces a 300 dpi image and is print-ready.
-That’s right, that picture you took of Junior on the beach building a sandcastle is ready to use in National Geographic because of its dense richness in pixels but is an abhorrent waste of resources for the web.
+Two things in images in website design size matter on the web that you must understand.
+The first is DPI.
+DPI is dots per inch, and when you use a high-end camera, it produces a 300 dpi image and is print-ready.
+That’s right, that picture you took of Junior on the beach building a sandcastle is ready to use in National Geographic because of its dense richness in pixels, but is an abhorrent waste of resources for the web.